-Interest rates have been at historic lows in recent years, allowing borrowers to enjoy relatively cheap debt (with the lowest rates reserved for those with excellent credit scores).
-For example, student loan candidates with good credit could potentially score a variable interest rate below 4.00%.
+Interest rates for student loans have been at historic lows in recent years, allowing borrowers to enjoy relatively cheap debt (with the lowest rates reserved for those with excellent credit scores).
+For example, private student loan candidates with good credit could potentially score a variable interest rate below 4.00%.

 However, interest rates can rise.
 When this happens, a low-interest loan could jump to a higher rate and affect your monthly payments.